How to Become a Firefighter

 How do I begin the process?

 First, go to a fire department or city personnel office to see if they are currently hiring or plan to hire in the near future.
 Learn about the firefighter employment requirements in that area.
 Individuals from fire or city personnel departments can tell you which testing procedures will be administered during the employment process, and when this testing will take place.
+Announcements regarding the College of DuPage Fire Science Consortium Testing are posted on the Firefighter Testing link at the top of this webpage.

 Illinois law requires that candidate selection be based on merit, so most communities have specific written tests, physical agility tests and oral interviews to determine qualified applicants for the job.
 From these tests, an eligibility list of successful candidates is established.
 If you are considered for a position, these may be required: a psychological profile, a polygraph, a medical evaluation including drug testing, and a background check.